top of page

 NOT AT ALL!

-Before writing was invented, people told stories
+Before writing was invented, people told stories.

 The oral tradition is how we received so many of stories going back thousands of years.